Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 - In last week's matchup with the Patriots, Allen completed 84.0 percent of his passes for 308 yards, while throwing five touchdowns.

-- Allen tacked on 66 yards on six carries, averaging 11 yards per carry .
+- He added six carries for 66 yards, averaging 11 yards per carry .

-- He also has 210 rushing yards on 26 carries with two touchdowns, averaging 70.0 yards per game.
+- He's also rushed 26 times for 210 yards and two touchdowns, averaging 70.0 yards per game.

 Allen's Buffalo Teammates